 The coating process is fully automated.
 As soon as your samples are loaded into the preparation station, you only have to choose the desired coating thickness and push the start button.

 Thanks to this user friendly process, the chance of human errors is significantly reduced.
 Furthermore, this means that untrained operators and lab personnel can operate the device.

 BENEFITS OF METAL COATING

 – Reduced sample charging (increased conduction)

-– Improved secondary electron emission
+– Improved backscatter and secondary electron emission (signal to noise ratio)

 – Protects beam sensitive specimens